WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 The `cdata` data shaping rule is: draw a picture of any non-trivial (more than one row) data records in their full generality.
-In our case the interesting record is the following.
+In our case the interesting record is the following (with the record `ID` columns suppressed for conciseness).

 ``` r
 # draw a picture of the record format